mikeal/multiblock/README.md

 over existing IPFS protocols, **without breaking or modifying any existing IPFS protocols.**

+As we are well within the multihash protocol, the following protocols only ensure determinism per multihash and the same block data addressed with another hashing algorithm will of course produce differentiated determinism per multihash algorithm.

 Multiblock offers:
 * addresses and format for CID Sets
 * addresses and format for Block Sets